Tips For Travelling With Medication

 If you are planning a trip and you take medication, this is the post for you as I have some simple tips and advice with things you may not have considered.

 You may think you can just take your medication with you and that’s it.
-Sadly that is not always the case depending on your medication, as some are controlled drugs and others are illegal in certain countries!
-Even simple things such as Codeine are banned in certain countries.
+Sadly that is not always the case depending on your medication, as some are controlled medications and others are illegal in certain countries!
+Even simple things such as over the counter painkillers are banned in certain countries.
 So don’t just assume you are fine, check first and follow these simple tips.

 Here are my tips for travelling with medication abroad: